 On receipt of a completed application, each applicant will be screened to determine if they are to be invited for an interview.
 The following will be considered during the screening process:

-All applicants selected for an interview will be contacted in writing, via e-mail, with a proposed date, time and location of the interview.
+All applicants selected for an interview will be contacted in writing, via e-mail, and guided to our application portal to sign up for an interview timeslot.
 Please note, although all applicants who are eventually accepted must be interviewed, the granting of an interview does not guarantee acceptance into the program.
 On the day of the interview, applicants may have an opportunity to meet with a student ambassador and tour the campus.
 The interviews are conducted by a panel consisting of one or more of the physical therapy program faculty members and/or a current DPT student volunteers.

 PCOM will offer a choice of either virtual or on-campus interviews.